shred/acme4j/src/doc/docs/example.md

     Make sure that the `TXT` record is actually available before confirming the dialog.
 The CA may verify the challenge immediately after it was triggered.
 The challenge will then fail if your DNS server was not ready yet.
 Depending on your hosting provider, a DNS update may take several minutes until completed.

 !!! note
     For security reasons, the DNS challenge is mandatory for creating wildcard certificates.
+This is a restriction of the CA, and not imposed by _acme4j_.

 ## Checking the Status